Care, After School & Camps

-The Care Programs are designed to meet the needs of working parents.
-Offered to Junior School (JS) and Middle School (MS) students, it provides a dependable daily service in a warm and caring environment.
+The Care Programs provides to JA-J4 & M1-M2 students a dependable daily service in a warm and caring environment.

-The Manhattan Campus After School Program offers an array of activities, ranging from Leadership Workshops, Public Speaking, Creative Film-making, series of Financial workshops and Entrepreneurship, Robotics, Science, Engineering, Tinkering, Minecraft as well as Inventors Club, Writopia, Chess Club, Clay Design, Cooking and more...
+Our After-School Program offer an array of activities, ranging from Leadership Workshops, Public Speaking, Mock Trial, Creative Film-making, series of Financial workshops and Entrepreneurship, as well as Writopia, Chess Club, Clay Design, Cooking and more...

 - Mother Tongue Program

-The Manhattan Campus After-School Program offers an array of activities, ranging from Leadership Workshops, Debate & Public Speaking, Mock Trial, Human Rights/Civic Discourse, Mathematicians Club, Series of Financial workshops and Entrepreneurship, Stock Market, Clay Design, Minecraft, Tinkers Projects, as well as Engineering, TV Production, Inventors club, Writopia, Chess Club and more...
+Our MS After-School Program offers an array of activities, ranging from Leadership Workshops, Debate & Public Speaking, Mock Trial, Human Rights/Civic Discourse, Series of Financial workshops and Entrepreneurship, Stock Market, Clay Design, Music Production, Writopia, Chess Club and more...